-Children expand their imagination, become confident and team spirit, sharpen their judgment and observation, express their feelings, take initiatives, develop their emotional intelligence, and finally cultivate their creative thinking.
+Children expand their imagination, become confident and build team spirit, sharpen their judgment and observation, express their feelings, take initiatives, develop their emotional intelligence, and finally cultivate their creative thinking.

-The theater team of our school has been counting for more than 10 years and has presented remarkable theatrical performances by Greek and foreign theatrical writers.
+The theater team of our school has been counting more than 10 years and has presented remarkable theatrical performances by Greek and foreign theatrical writers.